 The Cloud is more expensive.

-- Although switching to the cloud may come with slight upfront costs such as installation or migration, in the long run, it will save you money.
+- Although switching to the cloud may come with slight upfront costs such as installation or migration, it will save you money in the long run.
 Cloud computing is known to reduce IT management costs dramatically.
 When you add up the cost of management, energy, hardware, software licensing, refreshes, storage space, and everything else that comes with managing your own IT infrastructure, you could be looking at a pricey per-year investment.

 I don't have to back-up my data in the Cloud; it's already backed-up.

 - Let's clear one thing up right away: synchronization isn't back-up.
 Cloud-syncing services are an easy, effective way to keep vital files updated across several machines.
 But if you're relying on a service like this to save your skin in the case of an IT emergency, you're running a serious risk.
-You need a professional cloud back-up solution that recovers files from its original creation to the present day.
+It would be best to have a professional cloud back-up solution that recovers files from its original creation to the present day.

 The Cloud guarantees fast data recovery in the event of an emergency.

 - Data back-up is the process of copying the data to a separate location, so it always exists somewhere else.
 Even if the data is stored in an off-premises cloud server, being able to restore the data rapidly ends up being a challenge.
-When organizations only have back-up solutions, they don't really have a good way of recovering data, or in the disaster recovery context, recover their applications.
+When organizations only have back-up solutions, they don't really have a good way of recovering data or recovering their applications in the disaster recovery context.
 Data back-up and recovery ensures your team can retrieve data accurately and quickly when needed.

 The Cloud should and will work the way you expect it to work.

 - Not so.
-Cloud interoperability is the ability of a customer's system to interact with a cloud service or the ability for one cloud service to interact with other cloud services by exchanging information according to a prescribed method for predictable results.
-This should be a consideration if you want to move an application and data from one cloud to another.
+Cloud interoperability is the ability of a customer's system to interact with a cloud service or one cloud service's ability to interact with other cloud services by exchanging information according to a prescribed method for predictable results.
+This should be considered if you want to move an application and data from one cloud to another.

 Who Can Help?